Knoficooki/Maljosco/README.md

 # Maljosco

-This is a project created by Jann Hoffmann for the IT lessons.
+###This is a project by Jann Hoffmann for computer science classes.